Gravitoelectric dynamical tides at second post-Newtonian order: The adiabatic limit

 In this section, we specialize our results to the limit of adiabatic tides, that is, we take the $\omega_f\rightarrow\infty$ limit of the Hamiltonian~\eqref{eq_ham_dy}.
 This eliminates the dependence of Hamiltonian on the variables $\bm{Q}_{(a)}$, $\bm{S}_{Q(a)}$ and $\bm{M}_{Q(a)}$, and hence simplifies our further calculations.
 We then compute the Poincar\'e algebra to validate the result of adiabatic Hamiltonian.
 Finally, we compute the binding energy and scattering angle using the adiabatic Hamiltonian and compare these against known results in the literature.

 The adiabatic limit physically refers to the quadrupole mode being locked to the external tidal field induced by the binary companion.
-In this case, the equation of motion for the $\bm{Q}_{(a)}^{ij}$ is given by
+This is obtained by taking $\omega_f\rightarrow \infty$ in the Hamiltonian given in Eq.~\eqref{eq_ham_dy}.
+In this limit, the equation of motion of $\bm{Q}_{(a)}^{ij}$ is given by,